gohugoio/hugo/content/templates/rss.md

 ---

-Like all other templates, you can use a single RSS template to generate all of your RSS feeds or you can create a specific template for each individual feed.
-Unlinke other templates, *Hugo ships with it’s own ATOM 2.0 RSS template.
-In most cases this will be sufficient and an RSS template will not need to be provided by the user.*
+Like all other templates, you can use a single RSS template to generate all of your RSS feeds, or you can create a specific template for each individual feed.
+Unlike other templates, *Hugo ships with its own ATOM 2.0 RSS template.
+In most cases this will be sufficient, and an RSS template will not need to be provided by the user.*

 RSS pages are of the type "node" and have all the [node